 We've also made the text on our website as simple as possible to understand.

 If you need advice on using assistive technology, you can find useful information and contacts on the AbilityNet website.

 How accessible this website is

 We're always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact Stirling Council’s Digital Team by emailing email@example.com.
-This will enable you to report issues to Stirling Council, and the team responsible for dealing with this site.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact our Digital team.
+You can do this by emailing firstname.lastname@example.org.

 Technical information about this website’s accessibility